Improwised/golang-api/README.md

     ```
 **Note:** Use this for local development environment.

+## Flipt Integration
+Flipt is an open-source feature flag management tool that allows you to enable or disable features in your application without deploying new code.
+It provides a simple way to control the availability of features to your users, perform A/B testing, and gradually roll out new features.

+**Note:** Flipt is an optional integration to the boilerplate, if you want to use it you need to follow the below steps.

+1. Set the `FLIPT_ENABLED` environment variable to `true` to enable Flipt support.
+2. Set the `FLIPT_HOST` (e.g., `localhost`) and `FLIPT_PORT` (e.g., `9000`) environment variables to communicate with the Flipt backend.
+3. For setting up the ```Flipt``` service with other services, you have to execute ```docker-compose --profile flipt up```.
+4. Now you can access flipt UI on [http://localhost:8081](http://localhost:8081)
+- For more details, you can see the [documentation](./helpers/flipt/readme.md) section.

 ### **Migrations**
 - **CREATE :** To create migrations i have discribed details in [Kick Start Commands](#kick-start-commands) section.
 - **RUN :** To run migration there is two command `make migration-up` && `make migration-down`.
 - Migration needs `-- +migrate Up` and `-- +migrate Down` respectively in starting of files, this is required because we are using [sql-migrate](https://github.com/rubenv/sql-migrate) package

 ### **Messaging Queue**
 - We are using [watermill](https://watermill.io/) package for messaging queue.
 - Watermill is a Golang library for working efficiently with message streams.
 It is intended for building event-driven applications.

 - #### Multiple Message Queue Broker Support
     - We are supporting 5 types of message queue broker at this time `rabbitmq`, `redis`, `googleCloud`,`sql(postgres,mysql)` & `kafka`
     - It allows us to switch to message queue broker without changing too much stuff.
     - Watermill package allows us to do that.